THE RUT 28K RACE

 Crewing of runners is not allowed.
 You are, however, highly encouraged to get out on the course and see your runners as much as possible and cheer for them!

-You must inform a race official if you drop out of the race.
+Dropping out: You must inform a race official if you drop out of the race.

 This is not an orienteering race.
 The race organizers will do everything they can to have the course marked well for race participants the day of the event.
 Off-trail sections of the course will be marked in a way that race participants should be able to see from each course marking to the next to help guide them along the course.
 During the on trail sections of the course, runners must stay on the trail.
 No switchback cutting!
 The 28K will be marked with BLUE FLAGGING.

-Although they are part of the 28K course, please be aware that you may not run or hike on the downhill mtn. biking trails of Big Sky Resort as they are built specifically for downhill mountain biking and are used by downhill mtn bikers.
-Not only is it not allowed, it is not safe during lift operation hours when those trails receive a lot of use.
-We understand this makes it challenging to scout the course, but if you are to get out on the course we recommend getting into the terrain on the summit as well as some of the nice single track on the Moonlight Basin side of the resort, as well as some of the single track trails on Andesite mountain.
+Although they are part of the 28K course, please be aware that you may not run or hike on the downhill mountain biking trails of Big Sky Resort as they are built specifically for downhill mountain biking and are used by downhill mountain bikers.
+Not only is it not allowed, but it also is not safe during lift operation hours when those trails receive a lot of use.
+We understand this makes it challenging to scout the course, but if you are to get out on the course we recommend getting into the terrain on the summit as well as some of the nice single track on the North side of the resort, as well as some of the single track trails on Andesite mountain.
 Those are open to hikers and runners.
 Lastly, the course will not be marked until a day or two prior to the race, so finding your way around the course will be quite hard.
 Again, we recommend getting a general understanding of a flow for the course and the type of terrain you will encounter instead of dialing in the exact route.

 Please be prepared for any type of weather.
 Though weather in Big Sky is relatively mild and stable in mid-September historically, we are still in the mountains and conditions can quickly change.
 This is a challenging run on challenging terrain and the race organizers reserve the right to stop the race at any time, should they deem the course unsafe due to weather.
 The race organizers will have a 28K Plan B course, which will not take race participants into exposed alpine terrain, should extreme weather exist on race day.